Nakshatra05/DOTBuddies/README.md

-# DOTBuddies: A Decentralized Dating Platform on Polkadot
+# DOTBuddies: Verified Credentials-based Dating Platform on Polkadot

-DOTBuddies is a decentralized, privacy-first dating platform built on the **Polkadot ecosystem**.
+DOTBuddies is a Verified Credentials-based, privacy-first dating platform built on the **Polkadot ecosystem**.
 It leverages the **KILT Protocol** to empower users with secure, verifiable, and self-sovereign identity (SSI)-based profiles.
 DOTBuddies aims to eliminate fake profiles, safeguard user data, and foster genuine connections in a trustworthy and engaging environment.

 ---

 ## 🚀 Features

 ### 🔐 **Privacy-Centric Profiles**
-- Users maintain **full control** of their personal data through self-sovereign identity registration with **KILT Protocol’s SocialKYC**.
+- Users maintain full control of their personal data through self-sovereign identity registration with **KILT Protocol’s SocialKYC**.
-- Sensitive information remains private and is only shared with explicit user consent.
+- Sensitive information remains private and is only shared with explicit user consent **after matching** with another person.

 ### 🛡️ **Verified Profiles**
 - Profiles are authenticated using **Decentralized Identifiers (DIDs)** and verifiable credentials, eliminating fake profiles.